oscarchung-lab/D2AF/README.md

 Distortion Distribution Analysis enabled by Fragmentation Distortion energy visualization of one/multiple conformers relative to the reference structure(eg: global minima).
 Subsystem extracted based on ONIOM methods(link atoms and scale factors).
 The subsystem can be defined using three methods:
 * 1. atomic/fragments resolution based on fragmentations
-* 2. bond and angle resolution based on internal coordinates (bond & angle)
+* 2. bond and angle resolution based on internal coordinates (bond, angle, dihedral)
 * 3. combination of 1 & 2

 #### Installation